1. Indonesia – Nasi Padang

 8. Laos – Somtam, Sticky Rice

-Green papaya salad (somtam) and sticky rice is a combination that is genuinely Laotian.
+Green papaya salad (somtam) and sticky rice are a combination that is genuinely Laotian.

 The typical procedure is to dip a ball of sticky rice into the dressing for flavor.